Providing Reception Services

 You will find that whilst you are working in your facility's reception area, you will have clients who have booked appointments, as well as clients who have just walked into your facility for their pet to see the vet/nurse or groomer and that someone is running late with their schedule.
 This could be due to a previous appointment (s) running overtime or an emergency that has come into your clinic, and they have had to deal with it.

-It is important that you keep an eye on the clients to be able to pick up on any client that may be getting annoyed at the delay if you notice that a client is starting to get annoyed or upset, it is important for you to defuse the situation this can be done by letting the client know that there are delay’s and that the person they have an appointment with will be with them as soon as he/she can, or you might ask the client if they would like to reschedule their appointment.
+It is important that you keep an eye on the clients to be able to pick up on any client that may be getting annoyed at the delay.
+If you notice that a client is starting to get annoyed or upset, it is important for you to defuse the situation.
+This can be done by letting the client know that there are delays and that the person they have an appointment with will be with them as soon as he/she can, or you might ask the client if they would like to reschedule their appointment.

 You must keep all clients in the waiting room informed of any delays and assure them they will be seen as soon as possible.